9 minute read

 Consideration / Lead Nurturing

-Once your customer has visited your website or has been exposed to your content in some way, it’s time to nurture and continue to build on your relationship, giving them further insight and information regarding exactly what your products and services can do for them and reassuring them that your products and services live up to your claims.
+Once your customers have visited your website or have been exposed to your content in some way, it’s time to nurture and continue to build on your relationship, giving them further insight and information regarding exactly what your products and services can do for them and reassuring them that your products and services live up to your claims.
 The content you should be providing at this stage includes:

 Preference

 By now, they’ll know that you can provide the service or product they need, but so can a number of other companies.
 How do you make sure that they don’t get away or swim into someone else’s net?
-In a B2B environment, your potential customer would make an enquiry at this point and a face to face meeting (or Zoom call) is likely the next step.
-Whilst there may be many companies producing similar products or services, a face to face meeting enables you to show your personality, experience, expertise and build rapport which is often a differentiating factor when choosing between two similar offerings.
+In a B2B environment, your potential customer would make an enquiry at this point, and a face-to-face meeting (or Zoom call) is likely the next step.
+Whilst there may be many companies producing similar products or services, a face-to-face meeting enables you to show your personality, experience, and expertise and build rapport, which is often a differentiating factor when choosing between two similar offerings.
 However, the following content can help to support your claim and differentiate you from other businesses:

 Purchase and Closing the Sale